 - Clogged arteries are often dismissed by doctors who think their patients are simply out of shape.
 Symptoms of clogged arteries such as shortness of breath should be followed up with diagnostic testing.

 Contact Our Rancho Cucamonga Medical Malpractice Attorney to Get Help With Your Potential Claim

 If you think that you or a loved one has been a victim of medical negligence, talk to our Rancho Cucamonga medical malpractice attorney about your potential claim today.
-The statute of limiations on these types of cases does not last forever.
-Schedule a no-obligation, confidential consultation with one of our medical malpractice attorney in our personal injury law office in Rancho Cucamonga and Victorville by filling out the contact form on this page or by calling our toll-free number at (888) MY-IE-LAW.
+The statute of limitations on these types of cases does not last forever.
+Schedule a no-obligation, confidential consultation with our medical malpractice attorney in our personal injury law office in Rancho Cucamonga by filling out the contact form on this page or by calling our toll-free number at (888) MY-IE-LAW.